 The hike departs Wolf Laurel Top, descending to Baggs Creek Gap at 5.75 miles.
 The AT climbs from the gap, grabbing elevation in a final climb to the Cowrock Mountain summit.
 The hike catches views from a rocky clearing alongside the Appalachian Trail at 6.2 miles before reaching the Cowrock summit at 6.5 miles.

 From the summit, the Appalachian Trail hikes .85 miles to a paved trailhead at Tesnatee Gap.
 This hike turns from the Cowrock Mountain summit, retracing the Appalachian Trail westbound toward Neels Gap and Blood Mountain.
 The hike scales Wolf Laurel Top and Levelland Mountains before crossing Neels Gap to return to the Byron Reece Trail.
 The hike turns right on the Byron Reece Trail at Flatrock Gap, descending to the trailhead and completing the hike at 13 miles (or 16 miles, with the Blood Mountain summit extension).

 This stretch of the AT offers fantastic camping opportunities to backpackers willing to haul their gear over the hike’s many mountain ascents (free, first-come, first-camp).
-The Wolf Laurel Top summit site is our top pick, and one of our favorite backpacking campsites in Georgia.
-If that spot is already occupied, catch some dreams under the stars on the AT at one of the many other campsites on the trail – check out the trail map for campsite locations.
+The Wolf Laurel Top site is our top pick, and one of our favorite backpacking campsites in Georgia.
+If that spot is already occupied, catch some dreams under the stars on the AT at one of the many other campsites on the trail – check out the trail map below for campsite locations.

-This hike treks both the Blood Mountain Wilderness and the Raven Cliff Wilderness.
-Both of these wilderness areas are heavily enjoyed by hikers and backpackers and have seen increased black bear activity at campsites in recent years.
-Storing food in bear-resistant canisters is required March 1 – June 1, and strongly suggested year-round.
-And campfires are currently prohibited year-round in the Blood Mountain Wilderness.
+This hike explores both the Blood Mountain Wilderness and the Raven Cliff Wilderness areas.
+Due to their popularity with hikers and backpackers, both of these wilderness areas have seen increased black bear activity at campsites in recent years.
+Storing food in bear-resistant canistersis required March 1 – June 1, and strongly suggested year-round.
+(Need one?
+We’ve got them in stock at our Trailful Outdoor Co. shop.)
+And campfires are prohibited year-round in the Blood Mountain Wilderness.